parimalbera7551/Perceptron-algorithm-ML/README.md

 Perceptron Binary Classification
 Overview
 This project implements a Perceptron algorithm for binary classification tasks.
-The Perceptron is a type of linear classifier that is used for binary classification problems.
+The Perceptron is a type of linear classifier used for binary classification problems.
 This project demonstrates its application on both annotated data and randomly generated data.

 Objectives
 Implement the Perceptron algorithm to classify data into two categories.